"When we plant trees, we plant the seeds of peace and hope..."

 Using Geographical Information Systems (GIS) we record the location of the tree nurseries, and monitor the progress of the trees planted to ensure high survival rates.
 Mapping tree-planting sites ensures that our efforts are helping to restore critical watersheds.

-Click on the map to zoom in and see the location of our tree nurseries and information about the community groups which care for them.
+Click on the map to zoom in and see the planting locations and information about the number of trees planted.

 Wangari Maathai's Legacy